onceknown/fbdb/README.md

 ### Logger

 One of the biggest challenges of a server-not-required application architecture is ensuring visibility into your running applications.
 Every component in `fbdb` expects to be initialized with a `Logger` instance.
-You can extend the base `Logger` to use the client-side logging mechanism of your choice.
-[Loggly](https://www.loggly.com/docs/javascript/), [Raven](https://docs.getsentry.com/hosted/clients/javascript/) and [Winston](https://github.com/winstonjs/winston) implementations are coming soon.
+You can implement `Logger`'s interface, `push()`, `setSession()` and `clearSession()`, to use the client-side logging mechanism of your choice.
+A [Loggly](https://www.loggly.com/docs/javascript/) implementation is included, with [Raven](https://docs.getsentry.com/hosted/clients/javascript/) and [Winston](https://github.com/winstonjs/winston) coming soon.

 ### Refs